OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-roles-java.md

 ### 2) User connects to "TUTORIAL" video-call

-HTML will display now the user has logged a different form, asking for the video-call to connect and the nickname the user wants to have in it.
+Now the user has logged in, the HTML will display a different form, asking for the video-call to connect and the nickname the user wants to have in it.
 So our 'publisher1' user would write TUTORIAL in "Session" field and press "Join!" button:

 <p align="center">
   <img class="img-responsive join-form-img" style="padding: 25px 0;" src="img/docs/tutorials/join-form.png">